 I discovered the astonishing magnesium oil uses while looking for a natural solution for my sleep-deprived sister, suffering from stiff neck and headaches almost every morning.

-After only a week’s use of pure transdermal magnesium oil (I got her this brand, after some research), my sister is now insomnia-free and neck-and-headache-free.
+After only a week of using pure transdermal magnesium oil (I got her this one, after some research), my sister is now insomnia-free and neck-and-headache-free.

 She also reported that her body odor has gone away (embarrassing, but fortunately you don’t know her) and she now enjoys great mental clarity.

 More and more people around the world realize how magnesium deficiency may be the culprit of their “mysterious” symptoms and health problems.

 Every cell in our body needs magnesium in some way, and it is vital for bone, tooth, muscle and joint health as well as for optimal sleep and stress control.